 Dr. Naomi Oreskes is Professor of the History of Science and Affiliated Professor of Earth and Planetary Sciences at Harvard.
 Professor Oreskes's research focuses on the earth and environmental sciences, with a particular interest in understanding scientific consensus and dissent.
 Her 2010 book, Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco to Global Warming, co-authored with Erik M. Conway, was shortlisted for the Los Angeles Time Book Prize, and received the 2011 Watson-Davis Prize from the History of Science Society.
 She is a 2018-2019 Guggenheim Fellow.
-Dr. Geoffrey Supran is a Research Associate in the Department of the History of Science at Harvard University.
-Working alongside Prof. Naomi Oreskes, Dr. Supran investigates the history of climate communications and denial by fossil fuel interests.
-Dr. Robert Brulle is a Visiting Professor of Environment and Society at Brown University in Providence, Rhode Island, and a Professor of Sociology and Environmental Science at Drexel University in Philadelphia.
+Dr. Geoffrey Supran is a Climate Change Solutions Fund Postdoctoral Fellow with Prof. Naomi Oreskes in the Department of History of Science at Harvard University, where he studies climate change communication with a particular focus on the history of climate denial by fossil fuel interests.
+Dr. Robert Brulle is a Visiting Professor of Environment and Society at Brown University in Providence RI, and a Professor of Sociology and Environmental Science at Drexel University in Philadelphia.
 His research focuses on U.S. environmental politics, critical theory, and the political and cultural dynamics of climate change.
 Dr. Justin Farrell is an author and Professor in the School of Forestry and Environmental Science, the School of Management, and the Department of Sociology at Yale University.
 He studies environment, elites, misinformation, rural inequality, and social movements using a mixture of methods from large-scale computational text analysis, qualitative & ethnographic fieldwork, network science, and machine learning.
 Dr. Benjamin Franta is a J.D.
-Candidate at Stanford Law School and a Ph.D.
-Candidate in the Stanford University Department of History, where he studies the history of climate science and fossil fuel producers.
-He holds a separate Ph.D. in Applied Physics from Harvard University.
+Candidate at Stanford Law School and a Ph.
+D. Candidate in the Stanford University Department of History, where he studies the history of climate science and fossil fuel producers.
+He holds a separate Ph.
+D. in Applied Physics from Harvard University.
 Stephan Lewandowsky is a Professor and Chair in Cognitive Science at the University of Bristol.
 His research examines the potential conflict between human cognition and the physics of the global climate.
+In 2016, he was appointed a fellow of the Committee for Skeptical Inquiry for his commitment to science, rational inquiry and public education.